MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/rowlevelsecuritypolicy.md

 There's no limit on the number of tables on which Row Level Security policy can be configured.

 The RLS policy can't be enabled on a table:
-* for which [Continuous Data Export](../management/data-export/continuous-data-export.md) is configured.
+* for which [continuous data export](../management/data-export/continuous-data-export.md) is configured.
 * referenced by a query of some [Update Policy](./updatepolicy.md).
 * on which [Restricted View Access Policy](./restrictedviewaccesspolicy.md) is configured.